World Baseball Classic keeps growing despite injury risks

 “One of the things that was really important this time around was Fox stepping up to broadcast the games,” baseball Commissioner Rob Manfred said.
 “Nobody’s a bigger fan of the MLB Network than I am, but when you have one of the major broadcasters step up and want the event, that’s a huge deal.”

 Concerns about player health have followed the tourney since its inception.
-Many MLB teams blocked pitchers from participating, wanting them to concentrate on preparing for the season’s start.
+Many MLB teams blocked pitchers from participating, wanting them to concentrate on preparing for the start of the season.
 Injuries to Díaz and Altuve reinforced those concerns.

 But with MLB generating revenue and global interest from the tourney, and players eager to represent their home countries, the injury risks seem unlikely to slow the WBC’s growth.